christiam/sample_workflows/README.md

 * vim
 * docker

-You'll also need an instance with sufficient disk space for the BLAST databases (300+ GB) and sufficient memory to hold the sequence and index parts of the databases (120 GB seems to work).
+You'll also need an instance with sufficient disk space for the BLAST databases (300+ GB) and sufficient memory to hold the sequence and index parts of the databases (120 GB seems to work as of April 2019).
 Both of these numbers will change as the databases increase in size.

 ### Can you describe these workflows?
 Sure.
 Look at the table below.